WHUIR/DAZER/README.md

 - <code>DAZER.train_class_num</code>: num of class in training time
 - <code>DAZER.adv_term</code>: weight of adversarial loss when updating model's parameters
 - <code>DAZER.zsl_num</code>: num of zero-shot labels
-- <code>DAZER.zsl_type</code>: type of zero-shot label setting (you may have multiply zero-shot settings in same number of zero-shot label, this indicates which type of zero-shot label setting you pick for experiemnt, see[get_label.py](https://github.com/WHUIR/DAZER/blob/master/get_label.py) for more details)
+- <code>DAZER.zsl_type</code>: type of zero-shot label setting  ( you may have multiply zero-shot settings in same number of zero-shot label, this indicates which type of zero-shot label setting you pick for experiemnt, see [get_label.py](https://github.com/WHUIR/DAZER/blob/master/get_label.py) for more details )